It takes just four ingredients to make these bat and pumpkin Halloween cookies.

 Method

-- To make this cookie recipe, place the softened butter in a bowl with the caster sugar and beat until pale and creamy.
+- Put the softened butter in a bowl with the caster sugar and beat until pale and creamy with an electric hand mixer.
 Stir in the sifted plain flour and ground mixed spice and mix to a stiff dough.
-Wrap in clingfilm and chill in the fridge for 30 mins.
+Wrap in clingfilm and chill in the fridge for 30 minutes.

-- Preheat oven to 180°C/350°F/gas mark 4.
-Roll out the dough on a lightly floured surface and stamp out about 10 bats and 8 pumpkins, re-rolling the dough as necessary.
-Place on a large lightly greased baking sheet and bake for 12-14 mins until pale golden.
+- Stamp out about 10 bats and 8 pumpkins, re-rolling the dough as necessary.
+Transfer to a baking tray lined with paper and bake for 12-14 minutes until pale golden.
 Cool on a wire rack.

 - Decorate the cold cookies with thinly rolled-out coloured fondant icing, cut to the same size as the biscuits.
 Pipe faces and eyes with icing pens, or cut out faces with the tip of a small knife.